 Limitations

-This study has several important caveats:
+This study carries several important caveats.

-- Point-in-time snapshot: All data was collected in a single pass.
+• Point-in-time snapshot.
+All data was collected in a single pass.
 Sites are updated frequently, and weights can change with any content edit or plugin update.

-- No rendering analysis: We measured source code metrics, not rendering performance.
+• No rendering analysis.
+We measured source code metrics, not rendering performance.
 A heavy page with effective caching may still perform well for repeat visitors.

-- CMS variability: We did not control for CMS platform.
+• CMS variability.
+We did not control for CMS platform.
 WordPress sites with heavy themes, Wix sites, custom builds, and directory listings all appear in the same dataset.

 Data collection